Saber13110/AppTracking/README.md

 - Frontend: http://localhost:4200
 - Redis: localhost:6379

+## Password requirements

+User registration requires a strong password.
+The password must be at least 8 characters long and include at least one digit and one uppercase letter.
+A validation error is returned if this rule is not met.

 ## Double authentification

 - exécutez `/auth/setup-2fa` pour obtenir l'URL du QR à scanner ;